aws-samples/aws-secure-environment-accelerator/docs/architectures/pbmm/architecture.md

 The security account is restricted to authorized security and compliance personnel, and related security or audit tools.
 This is an aggregation point for security services, including AWS Security Hub, and serves as the Organization Management (root) for Amazon Guard Duty.
 A trust relationship with a readonly permission policy exists between every Organization account and the security account for audit and compliance purposes.

 ### 4.3.7.
-DevOps account, Shared Team accounts
+DevOps account and/or Shared Team accounts

-Used to deliver CI/CD capabilities - two patterns are depicted in the architecture [diagrams](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/main/docs/architectures/AWS_Diagrams_Account_Network_VPC.md) - The first has a single org wide central CI/CD tooling account, the other has a CI/CD tooling account per major application team/grouping of teams/applications.
+Used to deliver CI/CD capabilities - two patterns are depicted in the architecture [diagrams](https://github.com/aws-samples/aws-secure-environment-accelerator/blob/main/docs/architectures/AWS_Diagrams_Account_Network_VPC.md) - The first has a single org wide central CI/CD tooling account, the other has a CI/CD and shared tooling account per major application team/grouping of teams/applications.
 Which is used will depend entirely on the org size, maturity model, delegation model of the organization and their team structures.
-We would generally still recommend CI/CD tooling in each developer account (i.e. using Code Commit) and when certain branch names were leveraged, caused the branch/PR to be pulled to the centralized CI/CD tooling account and into the approvals and promotion process and would push the code through the SDLC cycle to Test and Prod, etc. Refer to [this](https://aws.amazon.com/blogs/devops/aws-building-a-secure-cross-account-continuous-delivery-pipeline/) blog for more details on this pattern.
+We would generally still recommend CI/CD tooling in each developer account (i.e. using Code Commit) and when certain branch names were leveraged, causes the branch/PR to be automatically pulled into the centralized CI/CD tooling account and the approvals and promotion process which will push the code through the SDLC cycle to Test and Prod accounts, etc. Refer to [this](https://aws.amazon.com/blogs/devops/aws-building-a-secure-cross-account-continuous-delivery-pipeline/) blog for more details on automating this pattern.

 ## 4.4.
 Functional Accounts